cerner/terra-toolkit/docs/guides/TerraToolkitUpgradeGuide-v5.0.0-part1.md

-# Terra Toolkit Upgrade Guide v5.0.0
+# Terra Toolkit Upgrade Guide v5.0.0 - Part 1

-This document will provide information on upgrading from terra-toolkit 4.x to 5.0.0.
+This document will provide information on what changed from terra-toolkit 4.x to 5.0.0.
+This included dependency, functionality and technical changes that impact how you should use the terra-toolkit module.
+See Part 2 for step-by-step upgrade changes.

+**NOTE: The information in Part 1 is very important to understand to make the Part 2 changes smoothly.
+Be sure to read both parts.**

 ## Webpack Configuration